-This Continuing Disclosure Agreement (the "Disclosure Agreement") is executed and delivered by the Commonwealth of Virginia (the "Commonwealth") in connection with the issuance by the Virginia Public Building Authority (the "Authority") of \$ aggregate principal amount of its Public Facilities Revenue Bonds, Series 2011A and \$ Public Facilities Revenue Bonds, Series 2011B (Federally Taxable) (collectively, the "2011 Bonds") pursuant to the provisions of the Twenty-Ninth Supplemental Indenture of Trust dated as of October 1, 2011 (the "Supplemental Indenture") between the Authority and The Bank of New York Mellon Trust Company, N.A., as trustee.
-The proceeds of the 2011 Bonds are being used by the Authority (i) finance the acquisition, construction, improvement, rehabilitation, furnishing and equipping of various public facilities for use by the Commonwealth and its agencies, (ii) finance the Commonwealth's share of the costs of certain grants and regional and local jail and juvenile detention facility projects, and (iii) pay costs of issuing the 2011 Bonds.
-The Authority has advised the Commonwealth that it has determined that the Commonwealth constitutes an "obligated person" within the meaning of the Rule in respect of the 2011 Bonds and the Commonwealth concurs in such determination.
-The Commonwealth represents that it is in compliance with its prior undertakings regarding the Rule.
+This Continuing Disclosure Agreement (the "Disclosure Agreement") is executed and delivered by the Commonwealth of Virginia (the Commonwealth") in connection with the issuance by the Commonwealth of its in aggregate principal amount of General Obligation Bonds, Series 2011A-1 (Negotiated) and General Obligation Bonds, Series 2011A-2 (Competitive) (collectively, the "Bonds") pursuant to the provisions of the resolution adopted on September 21, 2011 (the "Resolution") by the Treasury Board of the Commonwealth.
+The proceeds of the Bonds are being used by the Commonwealth to (i) finance certain revenue producing capital projects at certain institutions of higher education of the Commonwealth and (ii) pay costs of issuing the Bonds.
 The Commonwealth hereby covenants and agrees as follows:

 SECTION 1.
 Purpose of the Disclosure Agreement.
-This Disclosure Agreement is being executed and delivered by the Commonwealth for the benefit of the Holders and in order to assist the Participating Underwriters in complying with the Rule.
-The Commonwealth acknowledges that it is undertaking primary responsibility for any reports, notices or disclosures that may be required under this Disclosure Agreement.
+This Disclosure Agreement is being executed and delivered by the Commonwealth for the benefit of the holders and in order to assist the Participating Underwriters (defined below) in complying with the Rule (defined below).
+The Commonwealth acknowledges that it is undertaking primary responsibility for any reports, notices or disclosures that may be required under this Agreement.

 SECTION 2.
 Definitions.
-In addition to the definitions set forth in the Supplemental Indenture, which apply to any capitalized term used in this Disclosure Agreement unless otherwise defined in this Section, the following capitalized terms shall have the following meanings:
+In addition to the definitions set forth in the Resolution, which apply to any capitalized term used in this Disclosure Agreement unless otherwise defined in this Section, the following capitalized terms shall have the following meanings: